Hulkling: Earth-A

 An alternate dimension version of Hulkling from Earth-A appears as one of the 142 superhumans who are registered in Avengers: The Initiative.

 Earth-15061

-An alternate universe variant of Hulkling from Earth-15061 appears in New Avengers (vol. 4) #5 as a member of the Avengers.
+An alternate universe version of Hulkling from Earth-15061 appears in New Avengers (vol. 4) #5 as a member of the Avengers.

 Marvel Zombies

-An alternate universe variant of Hulkling from Earth-2149 appears in Marvel Zombies vs. The Army of Darkness #3.
+An alternate universe version of Hulkling from Earth-2149 appears in Marvel Zombies vs. The Army of Darkness #3.